Kfar Hamam

-Kfar Hamam (also Kafarhamam, Kafrhamam, Kfarhamam, Kafar Hamam, كفرحمام) is a municipality located in the Arqoob region in the Hasbaya District in Southern Lebanon, which lies on the eastern side of the Nabatieh Governorate.
+Kfar Hamam (كفرحمام, also Kafarhamam, Kafrhamam, Kfarhamam, Kafar Hamam) is a municipality located in the Arqoob region in the Hasbaya District in Southern Lebanon, which lies on the eastern side of the Nabatieh Governorate.
 Kfar Hamam is bounded by Al-Mari village from the south, Al-Hebbariyah village from the north, Kfar Shouba from the east, and Rashaya al-Foukhar from the west.
 It is 117 km away from Beirut, and around 850 m above sea level.
 According to the latest electoral lists, the population of the village today is about 3,500, of which only a very small minority reside in the village.

 The village has a strategic location in the Hermon mountains of Lebanon, as it overlooks the Upper Galilee of Israel and is very close by to the Golan Heights and the Shebaa farms.
 Its importance also lies in the fact that its very close to an intersection of the borders of three countries; those being Lebanon, Israel, and Syria.